NickTomlin/nicktomlin.github.io/posts/practical-binary.md

 There are 10 types of people in the world
 ---

 When people talk about expressing things in binary, my first impulse is to treat them like they are [joking around](https://www.convertbinary.com/joke/) or [nonsensical robots](https://www.youtube.com/watch?v=Ia9N_wZaoa4).
-In practice, binary data itself is quite once you get past the initial shift.
+In practice, binary data itself is quite simple once you make the initial mental shift.

 ### Terms